 Your samples under the magnifying glass

 Once we receive your samples in our Isala lab, our enthusiastic team of researchers will start processing them right away!
-In this study, we will map both your vaginal microbiome and that of your fellow participants using your vaginal swabs, as well as the penile microbiome of your possible male co-participant.
+In this study, we will map both your vaginal microbiome and that of your fellow participants using your vaginal swabs and urine samples, as well as the penile microbiome of your possible male co-participant.
 By combining all the data with the information from the questionnaires, we hope to better understand the role of social networks on the vaginal microbiome.
 Of course, as a participant, you will also be kept up to date with your personal results!

 A scientific journey with your nearest and dearest